 The file format shall allow for different amounts of information transported, thus not imposing any artificial limits on number of entries.

-File format containing high amount of information may be processed by both sides (service provider and service user).
+File format containing large amount of data may be processed by both sides (Provider and User).

+Note that all of the above requirements shall be covered in the context of realistic use cases.

 TEST PLAN DETAILS